Can fleas live on humans? Common flea species do not typically live on humans.

 Additionally, fleas are designed to live in forests of dense animal fur.
 As humans, our relatively hairless bodies do not make for the best dwelling places for fleas.

-Thus, a temporary flea infestation is remotely possible, but it will be for a short period at worst.
+So, a temporary flea infestation is remotely possible.
+But it will be for a short period at worst.

 Cat Fleas of Humans

 Did you know that most of the fleas which infest dogs are Ctenocephalides felis species – cat fleas!

 One study found that cat fleas could survive on human blood alone – but the nutrition they received was insufficient to actually reproduce.

 Outside of a laboratory setting, it would be extremely rare for fleas to choose to stay on a host where reproduction was impossible.